dyhes/zulip/CONTRIBUTING.md

 ## User feedback

 Nearly every feature we develop starts with a user request.
-If you are part of a group that is either using or considering using Zulip, we would love to hear about your experience with the product.
+If you are part of a group that is either using or considering using Aloha, we would love to hear about your experience with the product.
 If you're not sure what to write, here are some questions we're always very curious to know the answer
 to:

 - Evaluation: What is the process by which your organization chose or will choose a group chat product?
-- Pros and cons: What are the pros and cons of Zulip for your organization, and the pros and cons of other products you are evaluating?
+- Pros and cons: What are the pros and cons of Aloha for your organization, and the pros and cons of other products you are evaluating?
 - Features: What are the features that are most important for your organization?
 In the best-case scenario, what would your chat solution do for you?
-- Onboarding: If you remember it, what was your impression during your first few minutes of using Zulip?
+- Onboarding: If you remember it, what was your impression during your first few minutes of using Aloha?
 What did you notice, and how did you feel?
 Was there anything that stood out to you as confusing, or broken, or great?
 - Organization: What does your organization do?
 How big is the organization?
   A link to your organization's website?

-You can contact us in the [#feedback stream of the Zulip development community](https://chat.zulip.org/#narrow/stream/137-feedback) or by emailing [support@zulip.com](mailto:support@zulip.com).
+You can contact us in the [#feedback stream of the Aloha development community](https://chat.zulip.org/#narrow/stream/137-feedback) or by emailing [support@zulip.com](mailto:support@zulip.com).

 ## Outreach programs

-Zulip regularly participates in [Google Summer of Code (GSoC)](https://developers.google.com/open-source/gsoc/) and [Outreachy](https://www.outreachy.org/).
+Aloha regularly participates in [Google Summer of Code (GSoC)](https://developers.google.com/open-source/gsoc/) and [Outreachy](https://www.outreachy.org/).
 We have been a GSoC mentoring organization since 2016, and we accept 15-20 GSoC participants each summer.
 In